-Catherine and her husband Dr. Kees den Biesen organize and lead small groups to discover the hidden wonders of Italy which holds a special place in their hearts.
+Catherine and her husband Dr. Kees den Biesen organize and lead private individuals and small groups in discovering the hidden wonders of Italy which holds a special place in their hearts.
 From 2001 to 2007, they lived north of Rome in a 13th century stone house which they partly restored.
 Before that Kees spent four years studying theology in Rome.
-They have recently moved back to Umbria after missing the people, land, and sacred light too much.
+They have moved back to Umbria in 2016 after missing the people, land, and sacred light.

-Continuing with the theme of “Synthesis,” after the International Meeting at Casa Assagioli, we travel east to visit medieval churches and mountain hermitages, allow our souls to soar from La Verna, discover beautiful villages and, of course, enjoy the cucina locale.
-During this five-day journey, you will have a chance to discover places of transcendence in the green heart of Italy – in the forest-covered Tuscan and Umbrian Apennines, the home of many generations of seekers and saints of the transpersonal.
+Right after the International Meeting at Casa Assagioli, we invite you to travel east to visit medieval churches and mountain hermitages.
+You will discover sacred places, explore beautiful villages and, of course, enjoy the cucina locale.
+During this five-day/six-night journey, you will have a chance to experience places of transcendence in the green heart of Italy – in the forest-covered Umbrian Apennines, the home of many generations of seekers and saints of the transpersonal.
 We hope you can join us.
-For more information, see A Journey to Places of the Higher Self.
+For more information, see Journey to Places of the Higher Self.

 Dante Trips in the Casentino